elastic/elastic-package/README.md

 It is formatted as a Markdown Github comment to use as part of the CI results.

-### `elastic-package report benchmark`
+### `elastic-package report pipeline-bench`

 _Context: package_

-Generate a benchmark report comparing local results against ones from another benchmark run.
+Generate a pipeline benchmark report comparing local results against ones from another benchmark run.

 ### `elastic-package service`